CodeMode365/CodeMode365/README.md

 ## <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

 I am an undergraduate Diploma Computer Engineering Student at KIT.
-C, C++, Javascript,Php, Nodejs, Mysql, HTML, figma,Ms office, photoshop and Css are the technologies that I am good at.
+C, C++, Javascript,Typescript, Php, Nodejs, Mysql, HTML, figma,Ms office, photoshop and Css are the technologies that I am good at.
 I love to learn and build something new, productive, innovative and creative.
 * **I am interested in Web designing, Android development, and Web development**
 - 🌱 I’m currently learning ...
-  - Flutter
+  - Web development
   - Js frameworks
 - 👯 I’m looking forward to collaborate on open source projects.
 - ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>